saurav981/Evoltsoft-Technologies-assignment/README.md

 1. Please download the "Evoltsoft postman.json" file from Postman Collection folder.
 2. Import the collection file in Postman.
-3. Create a new environment variable called "host" and set it's current value to "https://evoltsoft-api.onrender.com", our backend API url.
+3. Create a new environment variable called "host" and set it's Current value to "https://evoltsoft-api.onrender.com", our backend API url.
 Since, we're using {{host}} prefix for each of our endpoints.
 4. Now you can make test all the endpoints with ease.
 5. Some requests have prefilled values as well for convenience.